githubcbrc/KGWASMatrix/README.md

-# KGWASMatrix
-An optimized workflow for producing k-mer count matrices for large GWAS panels.
+# KGWASMatrix: An optimized workflow for producing k-mer count matrices for large GWAS panels.
 For a detailed description of the parallalization of the k-mer count pipeline, please refer to KGWAS.pdf.

 # Installing and Running the Executables